 Start your holiday knowing your cat(s) are safe and well cared for.

-The executive detached cottages, as shown above are spacious, with large patios.
+The executive detached cottages are spacious, with large patios.
 These are usually for owners or breeders who have families of cats, where they can all stay together.
+SHOWN BELOW.

 ABOVE are twice the size of a Cosy Chalet.
 They have two conjoined chalets with a large outside run.